evanilukhin/demiurge/priv/data/en/extended_bio.md

-## Intro

-Hello, I'm Ivan and I'm a software engineer.
-There is the information about what I'am: a life path, hobbies and thoughts.

-## Path of programmer

-## Free time
+Hello, my name is Ivan and I'm a software engineer.
+I've started programming since a high school, where begun to take a part in olympiad in informatics and different local contests.
+It was very fun time, but  I got bored in it after first year studying in the university.